Img-Diff: Contrastive Data Synthesis for Multimodal Large Language Models: Introduction

 \section{Introduction}

 The emergence of large language models (LLMs) has revolutionized natural language processing \cite{gpt-3, llama}, also paved the way for the development of Multimodal Large Language Models (MLLMs) that seamlessly integrate linguistic and visual understanding.
 Improving the performance of MLLMs hinges on two primary avenues: evolving model architectures and enhancing dataset quality \cite{qin2024synergy}.
-The majority of state-of-the-art (SOTA) MLLMs \cite{llava, llava1.5, llavanext, qwen-vl, mgm} employ a two-phase approach, commencing with a pretraining phase involving extensive image-text pairs for modality alignment, followed by fine-tuning aimed at optimizing visual question answering (VQA) capabilities with specific instruction tuning datasets.
+The majority of state-of-the-art (SOTA) MLLMs \cite{llava, llava1.5, llavanext, qwen-vl, mgm} employ a two-phase training strategy, commencing with a pre-training phase involving extensive image-text pairs for modality alignment, followed by a fine-tuning phase aimed at optimizing visual question answering (VQA) capabilities with specific instruction tuning datasets.

-The efficacy of pretraining datasets profoundly affects MLLMs' capabilities in performing core visual tasks.
-Concurrently, the quality of visual instruction tuning datasets plays a crucial role in the overall performance of MLLMs in VQA tasks and diverse downstream applications.
-With the evolution of visual instruction tuning datasets, several recent studies have explored integration of object detection and Optical Character Recognition (OCR) datasets, such as Refcoco \cite{refcoco}, Visual Genome \cite{vg}, OCR-VQA \cite{ocrvqa}, and TextVQA \cite{textvqa}, effectively enhancing MLLMs' proficiency in tasks requiring detailed image perception.
+The efficacy of pre-training datasets profoundly affects MLLMs' capabilities in performing core visual tasks.
+Concurrently, the quality of visual instruction tuning datasets plays a crucial role in MLLMs' overall performance in VQA tasks and diverse downstream applications.
+With the evolution of visual instruction tuning datasets, several recent studies have explored the integration of object detection and Optical Character Recognition (OCR) datasets, such as RefCOCO \cite{refcoco}, Visual Genome \cite{vg}, OCR-VQA \cite{ocrvqa}, and TextVQA \cite{textvqa}, effectively enhancing MLLMs' proficiency in tasks requiring detailed image perception.